Angry Birds Evolution

-Angry Birds Evolution, later renamed to Angry Birds Evolution 2020 and currently Angry Birds Evolution 2022, is a free-to-play 3-D turn-based role-playing puzzle game that was released worldwide by Rovio Entertainment on June 15, 2017.
-The game plays similar to Angry Birds Epic, also developed by Chimera Entertainment, with the exception that a player is slinging birds toward the enemies to defeat them instead of using weapons.
+Angry Birds Evolution (listed as Angry Birds Evolution 2020 and later Angry Birds Evolution 2022), is a role-playing video game that was released worldwide by Rovio Entertainment on June 15, 2017.
+The game plays similarly to Angry Birds Epic, also developed by Chimera Entertainment, with the exception that a player is slinging birds toward the enemies to defeat them instead of using weapons.

 The game has received the Editor's Choice award on the Google Play Store.
 According to mobile research firm Sensor Tower, it has grossed more than $30 million worldwide, as of July 2018.

-History

-The game was first discovered in July 2016 under the working title TNT when the fan website AngryBirdsNest began hosting an open beta for the game.
-The open beta period ran from July 11, 2016 to August 3, 2016, and was only available on iOS.
-After the beta ended, the game was soft-launched in Hong Kong on August 17, 2016, then was released in more Asian countries in October 2016.
-On June 15, 2017, the game received a final, global release.